jonathan-chamberlin/agent-organism/README.md

 ### Learning Resources

 **Primary References:**
-- *Reinforcement Learning: An Introduction* by Sutton & Barto
 - *The Pragmatic Programmer* by Hunt & Thomas
 - Anthropic's Claude AI for architectural discussions and debugging